64kramsystem/geet/README.md

 This tool is very similar to [Hub](https://github.com/github/hub), but it supports more complex operations, fully specified via command line.

+Please see the [development status](#development-status) section for informations about the current development.

 ## Samples

+### Prerequisite(s)

+Geet requires the `GITHUB_API_TOKEN` environment variable to be set, eg:

+    export GITHUB_API_TOKEN=0123456789abcdef0123456789abcdef

+All the commands need to be run from the git repository.

 ### Create an issue (with label and assignees)